What is pseudolocalization?

 Applying pseudolocalization

-Increase length, % — enter a number if you'd like to increase the length of the pseudolocalizes string relative to the original text.
-This is very useful when pseudolocalizing into languages that are known to be longer than the source language (i.e. German is generally around 30% longer than English).
+Increase length, % — enter a number here to increase the length of the pseudolocalized string relative to the original text.
+This is useful when pseudolocalizing into languages that tend to be longer than the source language (for example, German is usually about 30% longer than English).

-Add brackets — it is recommended that brackets are added to psuedolocalized strings so they are easier to spot in the app/on the website.
-This option will enclose the resulting string in brackets with exclamation points
+Add brackets — it's a good idea to add brackets to pseudolocalized strings so they stand out more in the app or on the website.
+This option will enclose the resulting string in brackets with exclamation points, like

 [!!! !!!]